GabrielOlC/GabrielOlC/README.md

     <td valign="top">
       <h2><a href="https://github.com/GabrielOlC/BLUEPRINT-FOR-NGO-IMPACT_Pre-Publication-Abstract" target="_blank" rel="noopener noreferrer">Bluprint FOR NGO Impact</a></h2>
       <p align="justify">
-I am currently developing a strategic framework to strengthen the Third Sector through a Collaborative Ecosystem Model, using animal welfare as the pilot case to design scalable, intersectional solutions.
-Grounded in scientific research, this initiative replaces fragmented efforts with distributed competencies inspired by Holacracy and Society 5.0, enabling NGOs to share specialized expertise and optimize resources.
-Anchored in data-driven Dog Population Management, One Health principles, and diversified revenue models, the framework aims to build a self-managed, resilient ecosystem that amplifies collective impact and reduces single source dependencies.
+I am currently developing a strategic framework to strengthen the Third Sector through a Collaborative Ecosystem Model, using animal welfare as a pilot to design scalable, intersectional solutions. <br>
+Grounded in scientific research, the approach seeks to shift organizations away from fragmented efforts toward distributed and coordinated competencies.
+Inspired by Holacracy and Society 5.0, it enables NGOs to share specialized expertise, optimize resources, and operate more cohesively. <br>
+Anchored in data-driven Dog Population Management, One Health principles, and diversified revenue models, the framework aims to reduce reliance on single funding streams by building a self-managed, resilient ecosystem that amplifies capacity and collective impact.
       </p>
     </td>
   </tr>